dIoMeDs/stegos-website/content/news/2019/11/ama-daku.md

 **When did the second round of investment begin?
 What were the dates for the first and second investment rounds?
 When will you release the Stegos mainnet?**

--Please check our whitepaper for existing token sale structure.
+> Please check our whitepaper for existing token sale structure.
 All private sales are closed now as we are a couple of days away from launching our mainnet.
 You will be able to buy tokens over the counter (OTC) or on exchanges after we launch.

-You will also be able to get hold of free tokens by finding Stegos red packets to open by scanning QR codes with the Stegos mobile app.
+> You will also be able to get hold of free tokens by finding Stegos red packets to open by scanning QR codes with the Stegos mobile app.
 We will be releasing this app in 2-3 months.

 **Whats the main consensus algorithm architecture of stegos project ?
 On which POS or POW stegos works ?**